brandon-mason/CS4337-project/README.md

 ## Limitations

-- Currently optimized for treble clef and key of C major only
+- Currently only works for treble clef and key of C major
-- Only detects quarter notes
 - Works best with computer-generated sheet music
-- Limited to single-line melodies (no chords)
+- Limited to monophonic melodies (no chords)
-- Requires clear, well-formatted sheet music
 - Note detection accuracy depends on image quality

 ## Future Enhancements